Oasis de Huacachina

 FAQ: where to stay in Ica

-Should you sleep in Huacachina or Ica?
+Should I stay in Huacachina or in the centre of Ica?

-Which sector for families?
+Which sector suits families?

 How much does a hotel night cost in Ica?